-- The Youth Screening Tool includes screening questions designed to address a broad range of indicators for beneficiaries under the age of 21.
-A distinct set of questions are provided for when a member under the age of 21 is contacting the BHP on their own.
-A second set of questions with slightly modified language is provided for use when a person is contacting the BHP on behalf of a member under the age of 21. - The Youth Screening Tool screening questions are intended to elicit information about the following: - Safety: information about whether the member needs immediate attention and the reason(s) a member is seeking services. - System Involvement: information about whether the member is currently receiving treatment and if they have been involved in foster care, child welfare services, or the juvenile justice system. - Life Circumstances: information about challenges the member may be experiencing related to family support, school, work, relationships, housing, or other life circumstances. - Risk: information about suicidality, self-harm, harm to others, and hospitalizations. - If the member responds affirmatively to the question related to suicidality, the BHP must immediately coordinate referral to an BHP provider (county-operated or contracted) for further clinical evaluation of suicidality after the screening is complete.
+The Youth Screening Tool includes screening questions designed to address a broad range of indicators for beneficiaries under the age of 21.
+A distinct set of questions are provided for when a beneficiary under the age of 21 is contacting the MHP on their own.
+A second set of questions with slightly modified language is provided for use when a person is contacting the MHP on behalf of a beneficiary under the age of 21.

+The Youth Screening Tool screening questions are intended to elicit information about the following:

+- 1. Safety: information about whether the beneficiary needs immediate attention and the reason(s) a beneficiary is seeking services. - 2.
+System Involvement: information about whether the beneficiary is currently receiving treatment and if they have been involved in foster care, child welfare services, or the juvenile justice system. - 3.
+Life Circumstances: information about challenges the beneficiary may be experiencing related to family support, school, work, relationships, housing, or other life circumstances. - 4.
+Risk: information about suicidality, self-harm, harm to others, and hospitalizations. \If the beneficiary responds affirmatively to the question related to suicidality, the MHP must immediately coordinate referral to an MHP provider (county-operated or contracted) for further clinical evaluation of suicidality after the screening is complete.
+Referral coordination should include sharing the completed Adult Screening Tool and follow up to ensure an evaluation was rendered.
+The referral and subsequent evaluation may or may not impact the mental health system referral generated by the screening score.

-- Referral coordination should include sharing the completed Adult Screening Tool and follow up to ensure an evaluation was rendered.
-The referral and subsequent evaluation may or may not impact the mental health system referral generated by the screening score. - The Youth Screening Tool includes questions related to SMHS access and referral of other services.
-Specifically: - Questions related to SMHS access criteria, including those related to involvement in foster care or child welfare services, involvement in the juvenile justice system, and experience with homelessness.
-If a member under the age of 21, or the person on their behalf, responds affirmatively to the questions related to SMHS_access criteria, they shall be referred to the BHP for an assessment and medically necessary services. - Please reference BHIN 23-041 for additional detail on SMHS criteria and definitions of key terminology. - A question related to substance use.
-If a member under the age of 21, or the person on their behalf, responds affirmatively to the question related to substance use, they shall be offered a referral to the county behavioral health plan for SUD assessment.
-The member may decline this referral without impact to their mental health delivery system referral.
+The Youth Screening Tool includes questions related to SMHS access and referral of other services.
+Specifically:

+- Questions related to SMHS access criteria, including those related to involvement in foster care or child welfare services, involvement in the juvenile justice system, and experience with homelessness.
+If a beneficiary under the age of 21, or the person on their behalf, responds affirmatively to the questions related to SMHS access criteria, they shall be referred to the MHP for an assessment and medically necessary services.
+Please reference BHIN 23-041 for additional detail on SMHS criteria and definitions of key terminology. - A question related to substance use.
+If a beneficiary under the age of 21, or the person on their behalf, responds affirmatively to the question related to substance use, they shall be offered a referral to the county behavioral health plan for SUD assessment.
+The beneficiary may decline this referral without impact to their mental health delivery system referral.